A man and woman lay in bed looking off to the side with breakfast on a tray sitting on the mattress..

 Takes up more space in a room

-When it comes to choosing between a full and queen mattress there are a handful of factors to consider.
+When it comes to choosing your mattress size, there are a handful of factors to consider.
 Below, we list some of the most important factors that should inform your decision.

 How many people or pets will be using the bed simultaneously?
 Although both mattress sizes can work for couples, you may need more space to suit your lifestyle.